kbressem/trainlib/README.md

  - [ ] add support for 3d classification
  - [ ] add support for 2d classification
  - [ ] add project set-up (create folders for data/notebooks/patch, ci.yaml, Makefile etc. by running a single terminal command)
+ - [ ] switch from setup.py to .toml